How to Thicken Soup: 17 Healthy Ways to Make Soup More Creamy

 5. Arrowroot Starch

-Arrowroot starch is a very good thickening agent for soups and sauces.
+Arrowroot starch is a very good thickening tool for soups and sauces.
 It does not have a strong flavor, so it is used in many paleo food products.

 The advantage of arrowroot starch over cornstarch is that it does not break down as quickly when heated.